mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/study_guide/inheritance_encap_poly.md

 Encapsulation is hiding pieces of functionality and making it unavailable to the rest of the code base.
 It is a form of data protection, so that data cannot be manipulated or changed without obvious intention.
 It is what defines the boundaries in your application and allows your code to achieve new levels of complexity.
 Ruby, like many other OO languages, accomplishes this task by creating objects, and exposing interfaces (i.e., methods) to interact with those objects.

-Encapsulation lets us hide the internal representation of an object from the outside and only expose the methods and properties that users of the object need.
-We can use method access control to expose these properties and methods through the public (or external) interface of a class: its public methods.
+Check this <!-- Encapsulation lets us hide the internal representation of an object from the outside and only expose the methods and properties that users of the object need.
+We can use method access control to expose these properties and methods through the public (or external) interface of a class: its public methods. -->

 ### My definition